Exlo84/ether1-arm-scripts/install-arm6.md

 12. After pasting this link into the node page, click the Add button.
 This will take a few seconds to verify and then you will be returned to the node dashboard.

 ***An uptime of 95% is required for Service Nodes and Masternodes***

+Tip to extend your SDcard's lifetime.
+Install [log2ram](https://github.com/azlux/log2ram#install) from azlux.
+And on Raspberry Pi 4, you can disable *SWAP*